Vanitk1/Events-platform/README.md

 - **Render** for reliable backend hosting
 - **React** & **Vite** for modern development experience
 - **Emojipedia** for all the emojis 🎉

----

-## 📞 Support

-If you have any questions or need help, please:
-- Open an issue on GitHub
-- Contact me via LinkedIn
-- Email: vanitkashab@gmail.com

----

-**⭐ If you found this project helpful, please give it a star!**

----

 *Last updated: October 2024*